devops-rob/terraform-vault-gcp-secrets-engine/README.md

-# Vault GCP Secrets Engine Terraform Module
+# Terraform Module: Vault GCP Secrets Engine

-The GCP secrets engine Terraform module configures HashiCorp Vault secrets engine for GCP and the associated Vault roleset.
+A Terraform module configures HashiCorp Vault secrets engine for GCP and the associated Vault roleset.

+### Overview

 This module will enable operators to implement dynamic credential provisioning for their GCP environments.

 ### GCP Requirements